SocietyForArtisticResearch/rc-pandoc-help/01-02-C-Media-Repository.md

 automatically convert them to web compatible format.
 Audio is transcoded to 256 kbps mp3, video to mp4 with the original resolution.

-We do not recommend uploading raw video files of 2k or higher resolution, as this wastes a lot of bandwidth and storage: none of this extra quality will be enjoyed by your reader.
-In this case it is prefered to transcode them before uploading them, for example using a tool like Handbrake, ffmpeg or Quicktime (if you are on MacOS).
+We do not recommend uploading raw video files higher than 2k resolution, as this wastes a lot of bandwidth and storage, that is not visible to the reader.
+It is more efficient to downscale and/or compress Ultra HD and similar files before uploading.
+Common tools used for this are QuickTime (MacOS), or Handbrake (MacOS, Linux, Windows).
+It will also reduce upload time for you!

 <!-- We are currently relying on an external service (zencoder), but are planning to move to our own transcoder to gain better control over image quality. -->